dillonledford/Aggregator-WebApp/README.md

 ## Notes

+## Notes

+Every API integration in this app is load-bearing — remove any one of them and the core function breaks.
+GitHub and Google Drive feed raw activity into the pipeline, the Drive/Docs/Picker APIs access and parse the content, Gemini synthesizes it into briefings, and OAuth secures both connections end to end.

 Google Drive integration requires OAuth verification.
 The app is currently in Testing — contact the developer to be added as a test user for full Drive functionality.
 GitHub integration works for all users without restrictions.

 > [!NOTE]